PetitCoinCoin/advent-of-code/2019/comments.md

 Day 10 part 2 took me longer than expected since I lost myself in sorting functions.

 Day 12 part 2 is obviously suboptimal because it takes few minutes.
 Sure it's reasonable (~4min30), so it will stay that way, but still...

+Day 13 part 2 took me sooooo much time.
+It was mainly comprehesion issues, implementation was easy (once you have a working Intcode, which I already had).